Why study at CAEPR?

 - CAEPR's active engagement with federal politicians and senior policy makers, facilitated by the centre’s strategic location in Canberra;

-- CAEPR’s close research relations with a number of parts of the ANU including the Anthropology Program, the ANU Institute for Indigenous Australia and the National Institute for the Environment.
+- CAEPR’s close research relations with a number of parts of the ANU including the National Centre for Indigenous Studies and the Fenner School of Environment and Society.

 What we offer